Configure sign-in enforcement

 - Deploy the profile using your MDM solution.

-- Verify the profile appears in System Settings > General > Device Management under Device (Managed) profiles.
+- Verify the profile appears in System Settings > General > Device Management under Device (Managed).
+Ensure the profile is listed with the correct name and settings.

 - Restart Docker Desktop.